The pull-up is my all-time favorite exercise, so naturally I write about it a lot.

 How to Work Towards Pull-ups

-The two best ways to work towards pull-ups are manually assisted pull-ups and negatives.
 Manually assisted pull-ups are when you have your trainer spot you on the way up by pressing on your mid-back with their hand(s).
-(I prefer this method over the “hold the feet” method for the same reasons I dislike the Gravitron.)
+I prefer this method over the “hold the feet” method for the same reasons I dislike the Gravitron.

 And of course, there’s the good ol’ Australian Pull-up.